SPCC: Spill, Prevention, Control, and Countermeasure

 EPA Oil Spill Prevention Rules Relevant to Montana Agricultural Producers

 There has been a widespread misunderstanding that these are new regulations; when in fact, these rules have been in place since 1974.
 Much of the recent attention to these regulations regarding farms has been related to public notices concerning the SPCC compliance deadline extensions for farmers.
 Since 2002, seven (7) extensions have been granted with the most recent extension occuring in fall of 2011.
 To be clear, the exentions only apply to farms which started after 2002.
 All farms in operation before 2002, are required to already have a plan in place.
-To read a letter from the EPA contact for Montana about SPCC for agriculture, click here.
+You may read a letter from the EPA contact for Montana about SPCC for agriculture here.

 Tier I and II (Plans you can prepare yourself)

 - Tier 1 SPCC Plan - EXAMPLE PLAN

 - Tier II SPCC Plan - EXAMPLE PLAN